emma-on-github/transguide-uk/legal-rights/index.md

 # Rights of Transgender People in the UK

 Trans people in the UK are protected by several important laws.
-This page provides a clear overview of your rights as of March 2026, with links to official UK sources.
+This page provides a clear overview of your rights, with links to official UK sources.

 ---